Cultural Habits Survey

 The cultural habits survey is a sample-based interview based survey that describes the population's consumption of cultural and leisure activities from the age of four years and older, residing in Denmark.
 However, the actual cultural consumption can occur both in Denmark and abroad, for example in connection with travel.
 Culture consumption is distributed by age and gender.
 The current study on cultural consumption is ongoing.
-It runs for 24 months from 1 July 2018 to 1 July 2020.
+It runs from July 1, 2018 to December 31, 2022.
 The statistical documentation, by its very nature, concerns only the first two quarters of the investigation period at this point of time.

 The cultural consumption survey is a sample-based questionnaire survey.
-Approx. 1,000 responses are collected each month either via web form or as a telephone interview for 24 months.
+Approx. 1,000 responses are collected each month either via web form or as a telephone interview.
 The results are corrected for conditions, such as dropouts and the composition of the population.
 Data quality is checked at both micro and macro level.
 During the data processing, a limited number of responses are corrected due to non-consistent or obviously incorrect answers.
 The year 2018 covers 3rd quarter 2018- 2nd quarter 2019.
 The year 2019 covers 3rd quarter 2019-2nd quarter 2020.
+The year 2020 covers 3rd quarter 2020-2nd quarter 2021.

 The cultural consumption study has been completed and developed in close cooperation with the Ministry of Culture and is the eighth in the series of traditional studies of the Danes' cultural consumption, which have been carried out in 1964, 1975, 1987, 1993, 1998, 2004 and 2012.
 Current study meets a number of different user needs, including more frequent statistics and the possibility to analyse geographical differences and seasonal effects in cultural consumption.
 The questionnaire contains both fixed and flexible modules that allow ongoing content adjustment.